Case Study: Managing DBS renewals

 • Email 1 is a DBS request email that will be sent to the person advising them that a DBS check is now required.
 The email will likely include an overview of the renewal process and how to log in to the Thirtyone:eight online DBS renewal system to complete their online application.

-• Email 2 is a reminder email explaining that the online application has not yet been completed and asking the person to complete this as a matter of urgency, or to contact the office if there is a problem.
+• Email 2 is a reminder email explaining that the online application has not yet been completed and asking the person to complete this as a matter of urgency or to contact the office if there is a problem.

-• Email 4 confirms the ID has been successfully verified and submitted to the DBS, that their DBS check is in progress, and that once completed, their disclosure certificate will be issued to them.
+• Email 4 confirms the ID has been successfully verified and submitted to the DBS, that their DBS check is in progress and that, once completed, their disclosure certificate will be issued to them.
 The email reminds the person that they must now provide you with the certificate so that it can be reviewed and noted in the church's safeguarding records.
 The disclosure will then be returned to the person for their records.

 • Email 5 thanks the serving team member that their DBS check/renewal has now been fully completed and will be renewable again in 3 years.